NikolaVk/battleship-wars/README.md

 what all different symbols mean.
-The players ships are indicated with a *, the empty spots are indicated with [ ], the misses with o and the hits with an X. In turns the player and computer get a shot at each other, the player chooses his/hers shots by typing in the coordinates (example: B5/h7) The first who sinks all the opponents ships wins the game and can after enter 'y' to go again or 'n' to stop playing.
+The players ships are indicated with a *, the empty spots are indicated with [ ], the misses with o and the hits with an X. In turns the player and computer get a shot at each other, the player chooses his/hers shots by typing in the coordinates (example: B5/h7) The first who sinks all the opponents ships wins the game.
+After this the player can start a new game by pressing 'y' or stop playing by pressing 'n' and hit the enter button.

 ## UX